GitMikeZ/Udacity/README.md

 ## Run

-To view the page, click on the following link:
+To view the page, download the repository and open the map.html file.

 ## Sources